The Best Cryptocurrency Exchanges in Canada

 Kraken is a US-based exchange that has been around for a relatively long time in the world of crypto, founded in 2011.
 Kraken sees a lot of trade on a daily basis, making it an excellent place for those looking to trade regularly.

-Buying crypto through Kraken has no fees attached only if you purchase crypto with your account balance.
-However, payment with card will cost you upwards of 3.75% in fees.
+Buying crypto through Kraken’s Instant Buy has fees of 0.9% for any stable coin and a 1.5% fee for other crypto purchases.
+However, there are fees associated depending on how you pay for it: 3.75% for card, and 0.5% on Online Banking.
 However, users that already have crypto can use it to fund their accounts.
-Additionally, funding your account with CAD by Wire transfer, or services like Etana Custody or POSconnect Interfin transfer, is free.
+Additionally, you can fund your account by Wire transfer, or services like Etana Custody or POSconnect Interfin transfer.

-Like other crypto trading platforms, Kraken uses a variable Maker/Taker fee schedule to increase liquidity of the cryptocurrencies offered.
+Like other crypto trading platforms, Kraken Pro uses a variable Maker/Taker fee schedule to increase liquidity of the cryptocurrencies offered.
 The fee schedule varies by how much money you have traded in a 30-day period, with a standard 0.1% difference between Taker and Maker fees.
-With over 55 different coins for trade on Kraken, there are plenty of opportunities to trade crypto.
+There are also opportunity to Margin trade.
+With over 90 different coins for trade on Kraken, there are plenty of opportunities to trade crypto.

 Kraken is registered as a Money Services Business with FINTRAC in Canada and is overall secure.
 To date, Kraken has never been hacked.
 Despite Kraken’s security, keeping your crypto in foreign exchange can cause issues, and we generally recommend keeping your crypto offline yourself with a personalized cold wallet.